Gregory R. Ciottone

 Instructor

-As a former member of the United States National Disaster Medical System, Dr. Ciottone was Commander of the Disaster Medical Assistance Team (DMAT) Massachusetts-2, one of the first federal teams deployed into Ground Zero responding to the 9/11 attacks.
-He was also a Founding Member of the US Department of Homeland Security and has been a consultant to the White House Medical Unit for the past three administrations.
+Dr. Ciottone was Commander of DMAT Massachusetts-2 when it was one of the first federal disaster teams deployed into Ground Zero responding to the 9/11 attacks.
+He was a Founding Member of the US Department of Homeland Security and was a consultant to the White House Medical Unit for three administrations.

-American Academy of Disaster Medicine Distinguished Service Award
+• American Academy of Disaster Medicine Distinguished Service Award, 2020

 American Academy of Disaster Medicine (AADM)